kubernetes/website/docs/getting-started-guides/logging.md

 This is the most common and encouraged approach, because only one logging agent per node is created and it doens't require any changes in the target application. __Note!
 Currently, it only works for application's standard output and standard error!__

+#### Default solutions

 Kubernetes doesn't specify logging agent, but it ships with two default options.
 Both use fluentd with custom configuration as an agent, both are shipped as manifest pods.

-	* Stackdriver Logging in Google Cloud, more information [there](/docs/getting-started-guides/logging-gcp)
+* Stackdriver Logging in Google Cloud, more information [there](/docs/getting-started-guides/logging-sdl)

 * Elasticsearch inside the cluster, more information [there](/docs/getting-started-guides/logging-elasticsearch)

 ### Using side-container with the logging agent